-- title (str) The title of the dialog window - initial_directory (UnionType[Path, str, None]) The initial folder in which to open the dialog.
-If None, use the default location provided by the operating system (which will often be the last used location) - file_types (Optional[list[str]]) The allowed filename extensions, without leading dots.
-If not provided, all files will be shown. - multiple_select (bool) If True, the user will be able to select multiple files; if False, the selection will be restricted to a single file. - on_result (Optional[DialogResultHandler[UnionType[list[Path], Path.
-None]]]) A callback that will be invoked when the user selects an option on the dialog.
+- title The title of the dialog window - initial_directory The initial folder in which to open the dialog.
+If None, use the default location provided by the operating system (which will often be the last used location) - file_types The allowed filename extensions, without leading dots.
+If not provided, all files will be shown. - multiple_select If True, the user will be able to select multiple files; if False, the selection will be restricted to a single file. - on_result DEPRECATED await the return value of this method.